irs1318dev/Fauxbot/Robot Programming Guide.md

   }
 ```

-The ```update()``` function examines the inputs that we retrieve from the ```Driver```, and then calculates the various outputs to use applies them to the outputs for the relevant actuators.
+The ```update()``` function examines the inputs that we retrieve from the ```IDriver```, and then calculates the various outputs to use applies them to the outputs for the relevant actuators.
 For some mechanisms, the logic will be very simple - reading an operation and applying it to an actuator.
 Other mechanisms will involve some internal state and information from the most recent readings from the sensors, and possibly some math in order to determine what the actuator should do.
 Note that there will often be a "degree" to which something should be done that we don't know in advance.
 For example, if we are intaking a ball we may want to carefully choose the correct strength to run the motor at.
 Because we don't know this value in advance and will discover it experimentally, we should put such values into the ```TuningConstants``` file as a constant with a guess for the value.

 #### Write mechanism stop function
 ```java